estate planning lawyer Oak Brook, IL

 Think about the number of times each day you log on to an account.
 Each account is likely password protected.
 If you were to become incapacitated or to pass away tomorrow, do you have any way of relaying how to gain access to those accounts?
 Who would you like to have access to them?
 Who would you like to prohibit from accessing them?
 What do you want done with the information, assets, and/or intellectual property contained on these accounts?
 These are the primary subject matters that digital estate planning concerns itself with.
 By working with a qualified lawyer that clients trust now, you’ll better ensure that your online life—and anything stored on any of your devices—is handled according to your preferences later.

-Preparing a Digital Estate Plan
+Preparing A Digital Estate Plan

 There are several things that you need to know when you are preparing a digital estate plan, as an estate planning lawyer can explain.
 To begin preparing your plan, organize all of your digital assets and find out the value for each asset.
 You will need to gather the login information for each as well.
 Determining how to best organize your accounts can be difficult, but a lawyer will be able to assist you.
 If you need help with this step you can consult with a lawyer so that they will review your assets and see if the information is correct.